tuftsceeo/Tufts_Create3_Examples/penalty_shootout/README.md

-# The iRobot® Create® 3 is the new Alex Morgan, Mo Salah or Edouard Mendy.
+# iRobot™ Education's Create® 3 is the new Alex Morgan, Mo Salah or Edouard Mendy.

 Design soccer players (that will sit on top of your Create® 3 robot) to shoot a penalty kick or save one and code your Create® 3 robot to fake out the opponent.